ahoymrag/ahoymrag.github.io/1153/adventuresWithEllie/chumBucket_Autumnal.md

 10.22.23 - Sunday - Church + Hosted Paul, Mary, Nicole, Alexi, Josh - made a banging pasta dinner 10.23.23 - Monday - walked to work together - walked back from work together - forgot what we had for dinner - - or we had a beer - two beers at cafe 9 - and then went climbing - and then made out a bit
 10.24.23 - Tuesday - Saw Toledo - Ellen had a convo with them

+Wintery Mix to add later

+Dec 8 - Lesson and Carols + Trinity with Paul and Josh Dec 9 - Boston